Captains Expectations

 their input on lineups and strategy.
 It

-can take a while for a new captain to feel completely comfortable
+take a while for a new captain to feel completely

 handling all